syncfusion-content/javascript-docs/js/api/global.md

-Enum for the types of editing in grid
+Enum for the type of edit in grid